jw120/aoc-code/README.md

 # Advent of Code

 TODO:
-* Python- all pylint clean (2019 and 2022)
 * Fix failing
   - 2020/19 fails
 * Stop using fileinput
-* Python - emacs spell checker
 * Finish 2021

 My solutions to advent of code.
 So far contains: